Herkimer County

 deliver routine, welfare, emergency and tactical messages.
 Amateur operators

-are licensed and pre-authorized to communicate internationally into and out
+are licensed and authorized to communicate internationally into and out

 of places where disaster has struck.
 The radio services provide Herkimer